rollyourown-xyz/ryo-website-content/rollyourown/projects/single_server_projects/ryo-matrix/index.md

 ### After deployment

-#### Creating user accounts
+#### Creating user accounts in standalone IdP mode

-Your first step after deployment will be to create user accounts for using the matrix service.
+Your first step after deployment in [standalone IdP mode](#standalone-idp-mode) will be to create user accounts for using the matrix service.

 From the control node, log in to the synapse-admin administration front-end at `http://synapse-admin.service.<HOSTNAME>.ryo` where `<HOSTNAME>` is the name chosen for your host server [during setup](/rollyourown/projects/host_server/).
 This link will **only work from the control-node**, as the administration front-end is **not** available via the public internet.
 The administrator username and password were defined in your configuration file during project deployment (as the variables `project_admin_username` and `project_admin_password`).